thegoonies/thegoonies.github.io/_posts/2021-03-21-securinetctf-2021-killshot.md

 My original idea was that, since `mprotect` is allowed, the intended purpose is to gain code execution via the arbitrary write, and `mprotect` as `rwx` the heap, when our shellcode would be sitting, doing the typical (`sys_open`, `sys_read`, `sys_write`).
 After wasting a few hours on this, I went a totally different way: we can abuse the fact that `malloc` and `free` can be called on demand, to trigger some function to be called as we wish, and with a pointer to a location we control the content, via the `__malloc_hook` and `__free_hook` function pointers.
 The issue with the current arbitrary write, is that it allows to gain quickly arbitrary code execution but with little to no control over the rest (registers, stack).
-So I decided to use `scanf` as target of my arbitrary overwrite: `scanf` is a perfect candidate since we entirely control the format string all we need to find is a stack pointer and write a "%s" at that offset.
+So I decided to use `scanf` as target of my arbitrary overwrite, `scanf` is a perfect candidate since we fully control the format string all we need to find is a stack pointer and write a "%s" at that offset.
 This would have for effect to change our arbitrary write into a stack overflow (and no canary please).

 After a few tests, the 4th offset was a good candidate (i.e. `scanf("%4$s")`), and we fully control $pc and the stack.